cxgdev/cyclone/README.md

 ## About
 Cyclone is a customizable Discord server bot that anyone can run!

+## Replit Bot
+It is recommended for beginners to run the bot on [replit](https://replit.com/).

+To do this, create an account on replit then create a new project.
+Name it whatever you want, then click `Import from GitHub`, type github.com/cxgmc/cyclone-bot.
+Now you can create it.

+Once you have created the project, select node.js as the language (on the right), and the run button should be **`node index.js`**

 ## Setup
 To use Cyclone, you need to first create a bot.